o1xhack/glm-role-agent/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the terms of the AGPL-3.0 license.
+For details, see the [LICENSE](LICENSE) file.